10 Practical Ways To Make A Narcissist Respect You

 Keep reminding yourself, “I am fine as I am, and do not need their validation to become better.”

 Hold them accountable for what they committed to you.
-This will win you their respect, as well as they will fear you a little, since they will learn that you do not let them backtrack on their words.
+This might win you their respect, as well as make them fear you a little.

 10. Learn to say “No” More Forcefully